-Authorities: Multiple dead in shooting at Jacksonville mall
+Shooting at video game tournament claims multiple lives

 "We are finding many people hiding in locked areas at The Landing.
 We ask you to stay calm, stay where you are hiding.
 SWAT is doing a methodical search inside The Landing.
 We will get to you.
 Please don't come running out," the sheriff's office said via Twitter.

-The sheriff's office did not provide any other information, but also warned reporters to stay away from the area.
+The sheriff's office did not provide any other information.

 Police barricaded a three-block radius around the mall.
 Officers and Coast Guard boats patrolled the nearby river.
 Many ambulances could be seen in the area, but the mall area appeared empty of all but law enforcement.
 Police also took up positions on a bridge overlooking the river.